πŸ«– Nicaragua πŸ«–

 Sourced through: Falcon

-This is a sweet coffee with notes of Black Tea and Chocolate Biscuits!
+This is a sweet and full-bodied coffee with notes of Christmas pudding and chocolate biscuits!

 Background info: